THE BLOG © www.rt66pix.com

 NEWS & NOTES

 .
-A new gallery has been established for people taking Selfies.
-This beautifully-composed image is from Times Square.
+A gallery is devoted to people taking Selfies.
+This perfectly (and beautifully) composed image is from Times Square.

 .
-The Oregon and California Trails are in the "Frontier Trails" gallery, mixing historic and contemporary scenes.
+The Oregon and California Trails appear in the "Frontier Trails" gallery, mixing historic and contemporary scenes.
 Some emigrants had time for sightseeing, and Ayers Natural Bridge in WY just one mile (1.6 km) from the joint trail became a popular attraction.
 It is now a county park, a great place to throw pebbles into the stream that created all this.
+(Additional images of the Hastings Cutoff through NV used by the Donner Party will be added shortly.)

 .
 More, oh more, YES MORE, STILL MORE, extra additional bonus gratuitous (and also completely unnecessary too!) images have been added to the "Natchez Trace" gallery.
 Because why not?
 Even minivans look good surrounded by complementary autumn colors and graceful curves.
 This family-hauler is southbound not far from Nashville TN.
 Hope the kids glance out occasionally from their video games: